-Here is one example that walks through some of the common steps — from a Jordanian campaign group We Get Together: we are all entitled public transport (معاً معاً نصل – النقل العام حقنا جميعاً):
+Here is one example of creating a campaign that walks through some of the common steps — from the Jordanian campaign group We Get Together: we are all entitled public transport (معاً معاً نصل – النقل العام حقنا جميعاً):

 - Gather a few people

 - Develop a campaign goal, recruit more people, revise campaign goal

 - Publicly launch the campaign, recruit allies and volunteer